-This top-tier boot is by far the best hiking boot for heading out onto the trails.
-Supremely comfortable, and offering the best ankle support of any boot we reviewed, this feature-laden model excels in all of our testing metrics.
+This top-tier boot is by far the best for heading out onto the trails.
+Supremely comfortable and offering the best ankle support of any boot we reviewed, this feature-laden model excels in all of our testing metrics.

 Comfort is one of the metrics on which the Quest 4 absolutely delivers.
 This boot is such a treat to slip into, thanks to the Ortholite Sockliner and the SensiFit technology that reduces the interior seams that often create points of pressure or friction and improve the breathability of the boot.
 This fits medium-volume feet best, though there is a decent amount of wiggle room in the toe box if your feet are wider or if you desire the extra room to wear liner socks.
 We found that these boots had virtually no break-in period thanks to the synthetic materials featured in the forefoot area.